 - In Wizard and Glass, a young Roland gets sent off to the supposedly safe backwater area of Mejis.
 Before he goes his father tells him to keep an eye out for one of the 13 balls of Maerlyn's Rainbow, powerful magic tools, because the leader of the evil rebellion is suspected to have one.
-Even Roland, who is famous for not having a sense of humor, laughs at the possibility of happening to run into one and assumes his father was joking, but good old dad just stares him down and says something along the lines of "Roland, do you really think I'd send you off with a joke like that?"
+Even Roland, who is famous for not having a sense of humor, laughs at the possibility of happening to run into one and assumes his father was joking, but good old dad just stares him down until things devolve into an awkward silence and basically says "Roland, do you really think I'd send you off with a stupid joke like that?
+Keep your eyes open."

 - "For love of God, Montresor."

 - Choose Your Own Adventure book Journey to the Year 3000 starts like this.

 "But you've left out one of the chief characters: Samwise the stouthearted.
 'I want to hear more about Sam, dad.
 Why didn't they put in more of his talk, dad?
 That's what I like, it makes me laugh.
 And Frodo wouldn't have got far without Sam, would he, dad?'""Now, Mr. Frodo," said Sam, "you shouldn't make fun.
 I was serious.""So was I."

 - Mansfield Park: Fanny can't believe that Henry Crawford's marriage proposal is not a horribly distressing joke but a twice-as-horribly distressing sincere proposal until the next day.
 Cue the Marry for Love rebelliousness in typical Jane Austen tradition.